 While Philly’s Chinatown may not be as large as New York and San Francisco, there are still plenty of great Asian restaurants and shops to check out.
 A beautiful gilt painted Friendship Gate welcomes you to the area.
 You will find everything here from dim sum, to matcha green tea infused desserts, to ramen, to rolled ice cream to enjoy during your time here.

-One unique place you must try is an unusual French/Asian bakery which specializes in European style desserts infused with an Asian touch.
+One unique place you must try is A La Mousse, an unusual French/Asian bakery which specializes in European style desserts infused with an Asian touch.
 Feast your eyes on the decadent assortment of desserts as you walk in, all of which look too good to eat.
 Treat yourself to a refreshing matcha green tea milkshake or a decadent matcha cheesecake.